delta-incubator/delta-sharing-rs/examples/aws/README.md

 Delta Sharing Server on AWS
 ==============================

+ **This document was primarily created to explain how to deploy the kotosiro-sharing server.
+Therefore, the explanations provided cannot be directly applied to the delta-sharing-rs project.
+However, we will keep this document for future adjustments and updates as needed.**

  In this README, we will provide a step-by-step guide on how to deploy your Delta Sharing application with HTTPS enabled in an AWS environment.
 The target architecture is as follows: